thebrettbarlow/FlowUtilities/README.md

 # Salesforce Flow Utilities Library
 Visual Flow is a powerful tool, but does have its limitations.
-This library contains Apex Classes that will help you to do things in Flow that are difficult or impossible to do without using Apex.
+This library contains Apex Classes that will help you do things in Flow that are difficult or impossible to do without using Apex.

 Currently, the Library contains these Flow Utilities:
 * [DedupeStringCollection](#dedupestringcollection)